AI Strategy / Foundation

 01

-Start with this video's job: This video walks through building a real operator's dashboard for a small home-renovation company using Softr's AI co-builder, then refining it by hand in Softr's editor to match the client's brand, surface PDF estimates, and wire up a Docs Automator workflow for branded proposals.
-Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: Dave Swift builds an operator dashboard for a real home-renovation company (Pearson Home Company) using Softr's AI co-builder, one-shotting a database-backed app from a plain-English prompt and then polishing it in Softr's editor.
+It teaches non-technical operators how to consolidate scattered business data into one custom app, customize its interface, and generate branded PDFs via workflows.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:32, where the video says: “be using Softer's AI co-builder to get started before polishing the final product in the Softer UI.
 The goal is simple, just give this company a real operational headquarters that they can run their business every single day.”

 02

-Use "Workflow" to locate the part of the ai strategy workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 9:42, where the video says: “try it live.
 Now, the first thing I'm going to point out is if I go over to the preview as section, I can choose the user type that I want to see what the app looks like...”

 03